denisse-orellana/game_download/README.md

 ## Heroku deployment

 The project was uploaded to Heroku.
-You can see it here: [GamesApp](https://young-river-73372.herokuapp.com/games)
+You can see it here: [BoardGames](https://young-river-73372.herokuapp.com/games)

-*For more information of the project, the step_by_step readme is available.*
+*For more details of the project, the step_by_step readme is available.*